 What is Home Care?

-Home care is one of the most exciting models of care because it allows an individual to stay in the home and community they have spent a lifetime building.
-We advocate for home care because of the independence and quality it provides our clients, but recently, we’ve been thinking: does everyone actually know what home care is?
+What is home care?
+Home care is one of the most exciting models of care because it allows an individual to stay in the community they have spent a lifetime building.
+We advocate for this kind of care because of the independence and quality it provides our clients, but recently, we’ve been thinking: does everyone actually know what home care is?
 We hope to shed some light on this unique type of personal care, who it supports, and how it differs from other kinds of care.
 Whether you know someone who needs care or are simply curious about this growing industry, we hope you will see why we strive to provide excellent care within our clients’ four walls!

 We define home care as an in-home service in which seniors and persons with disabilities can continue to enjoy their independent passions, hobbies, and other activities of daily living, but through the help of trained caregivers and our care management team.

 Home care goes by many other names, including non-medical care and companionship services.
-In other words, home care is different from services like home health, hospice, and private duty nursing because you do not receive care from a nurse or other medical professional.
+In other words,it is different from services like home health, hospice, and private duty nursing because you do not receive care from a nurse or other medical professional.
 Instead, you receive care from trained caregivers who help you with activities of daily living, such as bathing and early morning routines, medication reminders, cooking assistance, and general companionship services.
-Home care cannot always assist with deeper health issues that require the assistance of nurses and doctors, but home care works for many families who want customizable and more affordable care plans.
+Home care cannot always assist with deeper health issues that require the assistance of nurses and doctors, but it works for many families who want customizable and more affordable care plans.

 While home care is often thought of as a senior care service, it can benefit many other people, including:

 - People with chronic health conditions like congestive heart failure, COPD, dementia, and diabetes.